slsdetectorgroup/slsDetectorPackage/docs/src/examples.rst

     jungfrauDetectorServer_virtual

 This launches a virtual Jungfrau detector server.
-As default is uses port 1952 and 1953 for communication over TCP.
-Most commands go on 1952 and only stop and status on 1953.
+As default it uses port 1952 and 1953 for communication over TCP.
+Most commands go on 1952 and only a few such as stop and status on 1953.

 **Run example to configure**